Navigate This Page

 - Personal/subjective reasons.

-While some of the above is irrelevant in terms of how the FDA interprets an NDA, the AdCom’s decision will nonetheless impact INSY’s stock price significantly.
+While some of the above is irrelevant in terms of how the FDA interprets an NDA, the AdCom’s decision will nonetheless play an important role in the drug approval process.

 MINIMAL STANDARDS FOR OPIOIDS